GeT RiGhT: Dignitas and retirement (2020–2021)

-On January 21, 2020, Alesund reunited with his former NiP teammates (f0rest, Xizt, Friberg and Fifflaren) in Dignitas.
-After a series of lackluster performances, Alesund was benched by Dignitas the following September, with the organization promising to assist with transitioning to the next phase of his career.
+On 21 January 2020, Alesund reunited with his former NiP teammates (f0rest, Xizt, Friberg and Fifflaren) in Dignitas.
+After a series of lackluster performances, Alesund was benched by Dignitas in September, with the organisation promising to assist with transitioning to the next phase of his career.
 In January 2021, Alesund announced that he was stepping away from professional competition and would become a content creator for Dignitas.
+He briefly returned to competitive play in September 2022, joining former NiP teammates f0rest and friberg in a team under the name d00m for a Regional Major Ranking qualifier.